p1modi/CryptoZombies/Lesson 2.md

 2) msg.sender

 This is a 'universal variable available to all functions' in Solidity.
-Essentially, it represents the address of the contract that calls the function
+Essentially, it represents the address of the contract that calls the function where the msg.sender variable is located.

+          Syntax: [use msg.sender in place of variables].